azhx/blagoblag/content/drafts/lessons-learned-usds.rst

 disability claims or study and implement national healthcare policy.

-I say that we live in a world of our creation because I've seen that if you want to have an impact on how things function at the national level, you have to start by *deciding* that that's what you want to do with your time.
-Which is not to say it's easy, or that you always accomplish what you set out to, but my time at USDS taught me that you have to decide to try, and to believe that it's possible for a small group of thoughtful and committed citizens to change the world, because it is.
+I say that we live in a world of our creation because I've seen that if you want to have an impact on how things function at the national level (or any other level for that matter), you have to start by *deciding* that that's what you want to do with your time.
+Which is not to say it's easy, or that you always accomplish what you set out to, but my time at USDS taught me that you have to decide to try, because it is absolutely possible for a small group of thoughtful and committed citizens to change the world.

 The second lesson is that there are things in life worth burning out for.
 For as long as I can remember, I've taken it as an article of faith that burnout